-The council consists of the principal, one school employee who is elected in even years, one school employee who is elected in odd years, and four parent members, half of whom are elected in even years and half in odd years.
+The council comprises of the principal, one school employees who will be elected in even years, and four parent members.
+Two parent members will be elected in even years, and two parents will be elected in odd years.
 If there is a tie vote in an election, the principal shall flip a coin to determine the outcome.